PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 In this stage we perform a pair-wise comparison of RNA species counts in BrCa samples relative HD samples.
 The framework used to determine differential RNA expression is a 'hypothesis-testing' technique that entails the following:

-1. Declare the null hypothesis of no difference in RNA counts for all genes betweeen classes
+1. Declare the null hypothesis of no difference in RNA counts for each gene
 2. Define a null distribution that describes how RNA counts vary under circumstances where there is *no association between RNA counts and class*
-3. Calculate the probability (p-value) of observing a difference in RNA species counts between classes at least as extreme as the one observed *assuming the null hypothesis/distribution*
+3. Calculate the probability (p-value) of observing a difference in RNA species counts at least as extreme as the one observed *assuming the null hypothesis/distribution*

 At this stage, we can generate a list (i.e. table) of RNA species [ranked](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#RNK:_Ranked_list_file_format_.28.2A.rnk.29){:target="_blank"} by a function of their p-value where row names are gene symbols and a single column indicates rank.
 The larger the magnitude of the positive or negative rank, the rarer such an observation would be under the assumption of no association between class and RNA count.

 **Table 6.
-A ranked gene list**
+Rank output**

 | gene | rank |
 |-----|:-----:|